epam/edp-nexus-operator/README.md

 ## Overview

-Nexus Operator is an EDP operator that is responsible for installing and configuring Nexus.
-Operator installation can be applied on two container orchestration platforms: OpenShift and Kubernetes.
+Nexus Operator is an EDP operator that is responsible for configuring Nexus.

 _**NOTE:** Operator is platform-independent, that is why there is a unified instruction for deploying._